vita-epfl/monoloco/README.md

 data/kitti/images`

 #### 2) nuScenes dataset
-Download nuScenes dataset (any version: Mini, Teaser or TrainVal) from [nuScenes](https://www.nuscenes.org/download), save it anywhere and soft link it in `data/nuscenes`
+Download nuScenes dataset from [nuScenes](https://www.nuscenes.org/download) (either Mini or Full), save it anywhere and soft link it in `data/nuscenes`

 ### Annotations to preprocess
 MonoLoco is trained using 2D human pose joints.
 To create them run pifaf over KITTI or nuScenes training images.
-You can create them running the predict script and using `--network pifpaf`.
+You can create them running the predict script and using `--networks pifpaf`.

 ### Inputs joints for training
 MonoLoco is trained using 2D human pose joints matched with the ground truth location provided by